mattma/docs/go/primitives/interface.md

 ## Interface

+There is a naming convention in Go we follow when naming interfaces.
+If the interface type contains only one method, the name of the interface ends with the er suffix.
+This is the exact case for our interface, so the name of the interface is Matcher.
+When multiple methods are declared within an interface type, the name of the interface should relate to its general behavior.

 An interface type is defined by a set of methods.
 A value of interface type can hold any value that implements those methods.